Joystream/joystream-landing/testnets/rome/forum-module.md

 #### Side effect(s)

-- `categoryById` no longer has category with identifier `categoryId`.
-- parent of category identified by `categoryId`, if not root, has number of subcategories decremented.
+- category in `categoryById` under key `categoryId` has archival and deletion status equal to `archive` and `delete`, respectively, and if parent is set, then it will have number of subcategories decremented if `delete` is true, but category was perviously not.

 #### Event(s)